 Windows PowerShell and Team Management Tools

-In Teams, IT Admins can manage their service via the O365 Admin portal or by using Tenant Remote PowerShell (TRPS).
+In Teams, IT Admins can manage their service via the Microsoft 365 admin center or by using Tenant Remote PowerShell (TRPS).
 Tenant admins use Modern Authentication to authenticate to TRPS.

-For Teams to function properly (for users to be able to join meetings etc.), customers need to configure their internet access such that outbound UDP and TCP traffic to services in the Teams cloud is allowed.
-For more details, see here: Office 365 URLs and IP address ranges.
+For Teams to function properly, for example, for users to be able to join meetings, customers need to configure their internet access such that outbound UDP and TCP traffic to services in the Teams cloud is allowed.
+For more information, see Office 365 URLs and IP address ranges.

 UDP 3478-3481 and TCP 443